 I figured that my best chance would be to further develop myself, so I started to study journalism.
 Besides my full time radio job, I attended evening classes and did homework at nights.
 There were days when I got home from class at midnight, did show prep till 1:00 and then catch some sleep, getting out again at 5:30.
 This went on for 4 years, but I loved (most of) it.

 I got an internship with Frits Spits, a Dutch radio host that I had been listening to during my highschool years.
 Back then, Full Service AC Radio 2, where his show was broadcast, was the number 1 station in Holland.
-I was finally in the media city Hilversum; in the heart of radio!
+I was finally in Hilversum; in the heart of radio!
 I also met aunt Trudy, a wonderful person who would become like my second mother, and have a very positive influence on me.
 This was my big break.
 After a few days copywriting, they let me produce phone bits and news interviews.
-Soon, every day, one of my productions went on air, being heard by half a million listeners.
+Soon, every day, one of my productions went on air, heard by half a million listeners.

 After my internship, I consciously created a point of no return.
 I said farewell to Sky-Line FM, and I took on everything that could build my media resume.
 My journalism degree turned out to be a great investment.
 It helped me get a temporary, but good job as a content manager for the NOS Journaal (TV news) site belonging to national public news broadcaster NOS.